SkooveLearn PianoDownload on the App Store

 • D – Thumb (1)

-The B minor chord progression is widely used in various genres, from rock and pop to jazz and classical music.
-A Bm chord progression often includes chords like Bm, D, A, and F#.
+The B minor chord progression is used in many genres, from rock and pop to jazz and classical music.
+A Bm chord progression often includes chords like Bm, D, A and F#.
 Here are some popular B minor chord progressions:

 • Bm – G – D – A